DilipRenkila/Oceans11/README.md

 ##Requirements

-The packages required can be installed by the following command.
+The packages required can be installed by the following.

 ```sh
 $ sudo apt-get -y install apache2 mysql-server php5 php5-mysql libgd-graph-perl libapache2-mod-php5 cpanminus openssh-server